 The following design guidelines apply to commercial, office, hotel, and educational development within the Village Commercial and Flex Commercial land uses of the DRSP.
-Residential uses within the Village Commercial and Flex Commercial land uses shall meet the objective design standards of 1.3 Multi-Family Residential Objective Design Standards.
-As part of a permit application submittal, an analysis shall be provided to the County demonstrating how a project complies with the relevant design guidelines.
+As part of a Conditional Use Permit or other relevant permit application submittal, an analysis shall be provided to the County demonstrating how a project complies with the relevant design guidelines.